Rhys Darby: Career

-In 2009, while home in New Zealand, he began filming TV ads for NZ's new mobile network 2degrees and appearing in NZ shows Rocked the Nation 2, Jaquie Brown Diaries and Intrepid Journeys.
-He has also branched out into producing live comedy with his wife and their company Awesomeness International.
+In 2009, while home in New Zealand, he began filming TV ads for NZ's new mobile network, 2degrees, and appeared in shows: Rocked the Nation 2, Jaquie Brown Diaries and Intrepid Journeys.
+He branched out into producing live comedy with his wife and their company, Awesomeness International.
 At the NZ International Comedy Festival they produced shows for local comedians.
-Darby became a climate ambassador for Greenpeace in its Sign On climate campaign and published a poem and video in support of the campaign.
+Darby became a climate ambassador for Greenpeace in its Sign On climate campaign.
+He published a poem and video in support of the campaign.
 In 2009 Darby became a part of the New Zealand TV ONE series Intrepid Journeys, Season 5, touring Rwanda.
-On 10 August 2010, Entertainment Weekly claimed that Darby was in consideration for a role in the television series The Office after Steve Carell left at the end of the 2011 season; however, this did not materialise.
+On 10 August 2010, Entertainment Weekly claimed that Darby was in consideration for a role on The Office on NBC after Steve Carell left at the end of the 2011 season; however, it did not materialise.

 In May 2011, he also filmed a pilot for a Channel 4 sitcom in the UK, The Fun Police.
 The pilot was broadcast on 16 September.
 In 2011, Darby and family moved to the US for Darby to take a role in the CBS sitcom How to Be a Gentleman.
 Darby's second DVD It's Rhys Darby Night! was released in NZ on 12 December 2011.
 He wrote a self-described "autobiographical space novel" entitled This Way to Spaceship, which was released on 12 April 2012.
 On 20 May 2012, Darby was awarded the Fred Award by the New Zealand International Comedy Festival for his show of the same name as his book.

 In 2013, he was responsible for flying 'Cornish rappers' Hedluv + Passman to New Zealand for the New Zealand International Comedy Festival.
 This was followed by an appearance on Seven Sharp, where he introduced 'his rappers' to the New Zealand public.
 From 2013 to 2025, Darby co-hosted the cryptozoology-focused podcast The Cryptid Factor with Dan Schreiber, David Farrier and Leon 'Buttons' Kirkbeck.
 The podcast recorded its final episode at the Edinburgh Fringe Festival in August 2025.

-Darby climbed to the summit of Mount Kilimanjaro in July 2013 as part of a World Vision team of celebrities that included Olympian Mahé Drysdale and musician Boh Runga.
+Darby summited Mount Kilimanjaro in July 2013 as part of a World Vision team of celebrities that included Olympian Mahé Drysdale and musician Boh Runga.
 On 8 November 2013, Darby made an appearance and performed some standup comedy in his capacity as second guest on the Late Show with David Letterman.
 He portrayed Anton in the 2014 release comedy horror film What We Do in the Shadows.